Here's a general case that the 1-step learning will failed to achieve the optimal parameters, inspired by [1].

 which makes the probability be zero at the points other than those in the training set.
 That's why the approximation of the ML optimum can help to smooth the model distribution.

-Also notice that the derivative of the log-likelihood of the RBM contains the expectation of the energy function over both and
+Also notice that the derivative of the log-likelihood of the RBM contains the expectation of the energy function over both

 with the joint distribution